1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - The Reserve, under Lieutenant-General Contades remained at Achim near Börßum.

 - Ferdinand, accompanied by his hussars, observed the movements of Richelieu's Army.
-At 10:00 p.m., he retreated in the greatest silence from Halberstadt, and passed the Bode at Gröningen and Egeln, and stopped at Hadmersleben
+At 10:00 p.m., he retreated in the greatest silence from Halberstadt, and passed the Bode at Gröningen and Egeln, stopping at Hadmersleben

 - Prince Ferdinand ordered Lieutenant-General von Borcke, commanding in Magdeburg, to send out a small detachment (2 bns of Kurmark Land Militia Regiment von Borck, a few coys of line infantry and some recruits of Meinicke Dragoons) to oppose French incursions in the region.
 This detachment drove back 150 men of Polleresky Hussards near Osterburg.